 DO POSITIVE.
 Learn the lessons from disasters: take action.
 Demand from your political representatives to do their job, work towards healthy, clean environment and community.
 For Metro Manila, hope is seen at the horizon with the Green Print 2030, and people should take action towards livability and sustainability.

-Posted on October 3, 2012, in Eco Conservation, Good Governance, Sustainable Development and tagged 3Rs, climate change, eco solid waste management, eco-friendly, good governance, renewable energy, sustainability, sustainable development, UNEP.
+Posted on October 3, 2012, in Eco Conservation, Good Governance and tagged climate change, eco solid waste management, eco-friendly, good governance, renewable energy, sustainability, UNEP.
 Bookmark the permalink.
 Leave a comment.